nats-io/nats-architecture-and-design/adr/ADR-51.md

 `@every 1m`

 The time specification complies with go `time.ParseDuration()` format.
+The minimum supported interval is `1s`; shorter intervals are rejected.

 ## Subject Sampling